JasperFx/alba/docs/guide/tunit.md

 <sup><a href='https://github.com/JasperFx/alba/blob/master/src/TUnitSamples/Program.cs#L6-L21' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample_tunit_application' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Then inject the instance by added `[ClassDataSource<AlbaBootstrap>(Shared = SharedType.Globally)]` to your test class.
+Then inject the instance by added `[ClassDataSource<AlbaBootstrap>(Shared = SharedType.PerAssembly)]` to your test class.
 We recommend creating a base class to allow easier access of the host and any other dependencies.

 <!-- snippet: sample_TUnit_scenario_test -->
 <a id='snippet-sample_tunit_scenario_test'></a>